 Inheritance tax for spouses

-Unmarried couples have the same rights as married couples for legal purposes in certain Spanish regions if they are a de facto couple (pareja de hecho) and are living together.
+Unmarried couples have the same rights as married couples for legal purposes in certain Spanish regions if they are a de facto couple (pareja de hecho) and live together.
 Some regions call this registration different names.
 Additionally, in some cases, minor children may be able to claim an additional exemption for each year until they reach the age of 21.

 Tax exemptions on property

 There are also reliefs on Spanish property.
 The inherited value of the main home of the deceased attracts a 95% allowance against its value, up to €122,606.47 per inheritor.
 This deduction only applies to groups I or II, or in the event that a relative above 65 years of age was living with the deceased for a period of two years prior to their death.
 Furthermore, if the heirs don’t sell the deceased’s main residence after five years, they can claim an additional tax allowance.

 Gift taxes in Spain